Charlene Ruto

-Charlene Ruto (born 11 January 1993) is the daughter of the 5th president of the Republic of Kenya, William Ruto.
+Charlene Ruto (born 11 January 1993) is the daughter of William Ruto, the current Kenyan president.
 She is a political figure, public relations consultant, and philanthropist.
 Ruto has participated in national and international forums, often under her unofficial "Office of the First Daughter" role.
 In addition to her First Daughter role, Ruto has worked in media relations, Public relations, and philanthropy.

 Education

 Charlene Chelagat Ruto is the third-born daughter to Kenya's President William Ruto and First Lady Rachel Ruto.

 Charlene holds a bachelor's degree in Mass Communication from Daystar University, and a Master of Business Administration in Hospitality from Les Roches International School of Hotel Management in Crans-Montana, Switzerland.
 Between August 2012 to January 2013, she was a foreign exchange student at Northwestern College.

 Charlene is certified in Kenyan Sign Language and a member of the Deaf community.

 Career

 Since 2018, Charlene has worked as a Media Relations Officer at Mobile Decisioning Holding Limited and as the Director of Public Relations and Branding at Weston Hotel.

 Charlene campaigned for her father ahead of the 2022 Kenyan general election, and after his inauguration in September 2022, she has been actively attending national and global events.

 Charlene held 31 official meetings with government representatives and officials from different counties.
 However, she trended as individuals queried about the basis of her involvement in political matters.

 Charlene is the founding patron of the Smart Mechanized Agriculture and Climate Action for Humanity and Sustainability (SMACHs) Foundation.